Chtholly-Boss/notes/topics/group/visual-group-theory.md

 # Visual Group Theory
-## ch1
 Observations on the cube:
 * There is a predefined list of moves that never changes
 * Every move is reversible
 * Every move is deterministic.
 * Moves can be combined in any sequence.

+**Group**
-Unofficially, A **Group** is a system or collection of **actions** satisfying:
+  : a system or collection of **actions** satisfying
     1. There is a predefined list of actions that never changes.
         * a.k.a generators: generate other actions
     2. Every action is reversible.
     3. Every action is deterministic.
     4. Any sequence of consecutive actions is also an action
+        * permit further moves

 Thoughts:
 * Does Rule 4 imply that every group must contain infinitely many actions?